 Originating in the Middle Ages or later, the majority of beers that are drunk today are considered to be recent inventions.
 There are several-dozen beer styles currently in acceptance (though many new brews still fight for a chance to be accepted), and we are going to look at the different families that beers are divided into.

-Flavour, strength and the appearance of the head and colour of the beer, are all relevant in determining the characteristics of a beer style; and are influenced by the quantities and types of the ingredients used in the brew, as well as the brewing processing conditions.
+Flavour, strength, appearance of the head and colour of the beer are all relevant in determining the characteristics of a beer style.
+These characteristics are influenced by the quantities and types of the ingredients used in the brew, as well as the brewing processing conditions.